KillerCodeMonkey/stencil-quill/readme.md

   source: source
 }
 ```
-- onEditorChanged - text or selection is updated - independent of the source
+- editorChange - text or selection is updated - independent of the source
 ```
 {
   editor: editorInstance, // Quill